 How Much Do Epidemiologists Make?

 There are 8,180 epidemiologists currently employed in the United States.
-The Bureau of Labor Statistics predicts the addition of 2,300 jobs between 2020 and 2030, an increase of 30 percent.
+The Bureau of Labor Statistics (2024) predicts the addition of 2,100 jobs between 2023 and 2033, an increase of 19 percent.
 This significant increase is due in large part to the Covid-19 pandemic.
 Many agencies are also adding services such as mental health and substance abuse.
-As the majority of growth in this field is located in the public sector, demand in this field will likely be controlled by state and local budgets.
+As the majority of growth in this field is located in the public sector, demand will likely be controlled by state and local budgets.

 Epidemiologist Career Alternatives